 - Overconfidence Bias — we tend to be more confident in our own abilities.
 We believe we’re above average — drivers, lovers, workers, investors, predictors of the future — even though we can’t all be above average.
 And we often confuse confidence in ourselves and others for skill.
 Even worse, we tend to believe people who sound confident even when they’re wrong.
 The solution to over-optimism and overconfidence is to be skeptical, disciplined, and always ask, “Why should I own this investment?”

 - Conservatism Bias — we’re slow to change our minds when new information arrives.
+In other words, we over-weight old information and under-weight new information even when new information is accurate.

-- Sunk Cost Fallacy — we tend to allow past costs — like time, money, emotion, or effort — to affect current decisions.
+- Sunk Cost Fallacy — we tend to allow past costs — like time, money, emotion, or effort — to affect decisions.

 - Introspection Bias — we believe we know ourselves better than we actually do.